snychn01/Memory-game/README.md

 ## How to run

-    'Download/clone the repository.'
+    '''Download/clone the repository.'''
-    'Extract the .zip file.'
+    '''Extract the .zip file.'''
-    'Open index.html in your browser.'
+    '''Open index.html in your browser.'''

 ## How to play